Iams Premium Protection Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 In any case, although this item contains all the amino acids a dog needs, we consider chicken by-products an inexpensive, lower quality ingredient.

-The second ingredient mentions cornmeal, a coarsely ground flour made from dried corn.
+The second ingredient is cornmeal, a coarsely ground flour made from dried corn.
 Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 For this reason, we do not consider corn a preferred component in any dog food.